Five Points, Denver

 What prompted you to move here?

 - Grass for our dog.
-Try finding grass for a dog in LoDo that won’t lift a leg to potty on a tree.
+Try finding grass in LoDo for a dog that won’t lift a leg to potty on a tree.

 - Doors on our rooms.
 Studio living isn’t made for growing families… or couples that don’t want to hear everything the other half does.

 - A little more space from our neighbors.
 Loft living is fun.
 You just have to be prepared for neighbors that also have very fun lives… which may or may not not coordinate well with your schedule.
 Think of people living above you coming home at 2 am wearing stilettos when you have to be up at 6 am for work.
 Or the joy of their toilet running endlessly and starting to drip through the ceiling onto your forehead in the middle of the night.
-But now we have a solid 11.25″ between our house and our neighbors.
+Now we have a solid 11.25″ of space between our house and our neighbors.
 No joke.

 Have any special life occasions happened while living here?